Risper8/Skin-Cancer-Prediction/README.md

 ## Methodology

-The models were developed by fine-tuning a pre-trained EfficientNetB0 model.
+The models were developed by fine-tuning pre-trained EfficientNetB0 and ResNet50 models.

 ## Libraries and Frameworks